OpenDataServices/flatten-tool/docs/flatten.rst

 .. caution::

    This page is a work in progress.
-The information may not be complete, and unlike the Spreadsheet Designer's Guide, the tests backing up the documented examples are not correct.
+The information may not be complete, and unlike the :doc:`Spreadsheet Designer's Guide <unflatten>`, the tests backing up the documented examples are not correct.
 Use with caution.

 So far, all the examples you've seen have been about unflattening - taking a